notisnan/covid19-tracker/README.md

 ## Running the app locally

-There are 2 ways to run the app locally, as a Chrome extension, and as a regular React web app.
+There are 2 ways to run the app locally, as a Chrome extension, and as a React web app.
 For development, the React web app way makes for a faster development process.

 #### As a Chrome extension